 Step 4 – roll the dough

-Put the dough onto a lightly floured work surface.
+Put the dough onto a lightly floured surface.
 Use a rolling pin to flatten it into a rectangle with a 1-inch thickness.
 This works better than using your hands to pat the dough, as your body heat will soften the butter.

 Step 5 – cut the biscuits

 Use a round 3-inch biscuit cutter to slice straight down through the dough.
-Place each biscuit on a parchment-lined baking sheet, which prevents them from sticking to the pan.

 Step 6 – bake the biscuits

-How to store Easy Sour Cream Biscuits
+How to store Leftovers

 Let them come to room temperature and store in a ziplock or an airtight container.
 They will stay fresh for about 1 to 2 days, after that store in the freezer.